 Shop Drawings and other relevant information (e.g. manufacturer's catalogue data) are required for the post-tensioning system.
 Anchor protection details on Shop Drawings must comply with that shown on the Contract Plans, in accordance with the FDOT Standard Drawings.
-For precast segmental balanced cantilever construction, relevant information (such as dimensions, angles, sizes, cover etc. for anchor pockets, blisters or block-outs) must also be integrated into Shop Drawings for precast segments as appropriate.
+For cast-in-place segmental balanced cantilever construction, relevant information (such as dimensions, angles, sizes, cover etc. for anchor pockets, blisters or block-outs) must also be integrated into the segment Shop Drawings for cast-in-place segments as appropriate.
 Shop Drawing responsibilities include: